matter-labs/zksync-web-era-docs/docs/dev/building-on-zksync/contracts/contract-development.md

 These opcodes produce an error on compilation.
 :::

-There are several other distinctions, for example:
+There are several other differences, for example:

 * Gas metering is different (as is the case for other L2s).
 * Some EVM cryptographic precompiles (notably pairings and RSA) won’t be immediately available.
 However, pairing is prioritized to allow deployment of both Hyperchains and protocols like Aztec/Dark Forest without modifications.